ionic-team/capacitor-docs/docs/main/ios/custom-code.md

 > These Objective-C macros register your plugin with Capacitor, making `EchoPlugin` and its `echo` method available to JavaScript.
 Whenever you add or remove methods in `EchoPlugin.swift`, this file must be updated.

+#### ViewController

+Starting with Capacitor 6, plugins are no longer automatically registered for iOS, so for non npm plugins, users will have to call registerPlugin as on Android.

+To register `EchoPlugin` with Capacitor on iOS, create a custom CAPBridgeViewController as explained [here](/ios/viewcontroller.md).

+Then override it's `capacitorDidLoad()` to register the plugin:

+override open func capacitorDidLoad() {
+    bridge?.registerPluginInstance(EchoPlugin())
+}

 #### JavaScript

 In JS, we use `registerPlugin()` from `@capacitor/core` to create an object which is linked to our Swift plugin.